gdcc/dvcli/README.md

 - (Optional) Install [`pre-commit`](https://pre-commit.com) if not already present on your system.
 - `git clone` this repository
 - (Optional) Install commit hooks for [`pre-commit`](https://pre-commit.com) via `pre-commit install`
-- Create and activate a virtualenv or use [asdf](https://asdf-vm.com) to create non-system python env
-- Run `pip install --editable .` from the cloned repo root to install
+- Install [`poetry`](https://python-poetry.org/docs/#installation) as your build system
+- Run `poetry install` (creates a virtual environment for you, too)
-- Run `dvcli`
+- Run `poetry run dvcli`
-- When hacking on the files, there is no need to re-run the install.
+- When hacking on the files, there is no need to re-run the install, only when changing dependencies.
-  (This becomes necessary when changing dependencies in `setup.py`.)

-## Single binary distribution

-While we can install `dvcli` via `pip`, for container usage or other use cases where no installation of Python is present (Windows, ...), it is possible to package this CLI tool into a single binary.

-To do so, please install PyOxidizer and build after cloning the project:
-- `pip install -r requirements-dev.txt`
-- `pyoxidizer build`

-In a automated future release process we might offer CI-built platform-specific binaries for download.
-Also targeting the different pitfalls at https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_distributing.html then.
-This would be a huge benefit for inclusion in container images.

 ## Configuration